solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/_index.md

 - on **Routes**, and
 - on **WeightedDestinations**.

-The configuration format is the same in all three cases and can take one of two forms.
+The configuration format is the same in all three cases.
 It must be specified under the relevant `plugins` attribute (`VirtualHostPlugins`, `RoutePlugins`, or `WeightedDestinationPlugins`) and can take one of two forms.
-To enable authentication you must reference an existing `AuthConfig`:
+The first is use to enable authentication and requires you to reference an existing `AuthConfig`:

 ```yaml
 (virtualHost|route|weightedDestination)Plugins: